 November 2022

-Automation and the Workforce: A Firm-Level View from the 2019 Annual Business SurveyAutomation, Inequality, and Productivity
+Automation and the Workforce: A Firm-Level View from the 2019 Annual Business SurveyDeterminants of Income and Wealth Inequality

 Tasks, Automation, and the Rise in U.S. Wage Inequality